 Customized "Class B" t-shirts are available for purchase beginning May 1st by visiting our online Trading Post at www.delmarvacouncil.org/rsrstore.
-They may be customized with your Troop number and hometown.
+Thev customized with your Troop number and hometown.
 Advance orders can be available upon your arrival at camp if ordered at least 3 weeks prior to your first date of camp.